Keep your browsing private for life for $49

 It's probably trite and a bit cliché at this point, but we increasingly live our lives online.
 Our bank information, personal information, likes, dislikes, and more are all over the internet — often whether we like it or not.
-That's all data, and nowadays, data's a commodity.
-You information is being bought and sold.
-Sometimes it's simply to show you catered ads; other times it's for the stuff that after school specials used to warn you about.
+That's all data, and nowadays, data is a commodity.
+Your information is being bought and sold.
+Sometimes it's simply to show you catered ads; other times it's for the stuff that after-school specials used to warn you about.

 What can you do to combat all of this online tracking?
 Do you turn to VPNs?
 Sure, but they don't necessarily block tracking in every sense.
 Did you know that there are services and apps that actually block online trackers in order to keep your data safe?